 Give everyone a piece of paper and pencil, ask them to write down one thing they’re grateful for, and have them put their slip into the basket.
 Then pass the basket around the table, and have each person read another person’s paper, and try to guess who it belongs to.

 Get a journal and ask your table guest at the end of the celebration to write down their favorite part of the year’s festivities.
 The next year, get the old journal out and give people a chance to look back at the Thanksgiving time capsule.
 Just remember to keep the journal going, so the tradition and fun of looking back at how much your family has grown and changed continues.

 Have everyone take a turn while joining hands to verbally state what they are thankful for.
 Sometimes just hearing what your loved one is grateful for and what’s important to them can bring you closer together.

 Pass a hat around the table after dinner with your place cards inside, then draw out a name to see who will break the wishbone.
 To add a fun twist, the winner can also grab dessert first!
 Just don’t forget to make a wish if you win…

 Pass down a family recipe or create a new recipe:

-Thanksgiving Day is the perfect time to gather around the table, and dust-off inherited family cookbooks and recipe cards, and make a dish that hasn’t seen the light of day for quite some time.
+Thanksgiving Day is the perfect time to gather around the table, dust off inherited family cookbooks and recipe cards, and make a dish that hasn’t seen the light of day for quite some time.
 You don’t have to settle for the same recipes made every year, even if everyone loves grandma’s famous apple pie!
 You can perhaps pick a recipe of grandma’s no one’s ever had the pleasure of trying before.
 If you don’t have a family with a culinary past, don’t fret.
 This is a perfect opportunity for you can try a new making recipe you’ve been wanting to try.
 Who knows, it may become a hit for your future Thanksgivings, and be passed down.

 Teach something at the table: